Donald Sechrest

 Donald Ray Sechrest (February 16, 1933 – January 20, 2006) was an American designer of more than 90 golf courses mostly in the Midwest.

+Early life and amateur career

-Sechrest was born in St. Joseph, Missouri, where he attended Christian Brothers High School.
+Sechrest was born in St. Joseph, Missouri where he attended Christian Brothers High School.
 He graduated in 1956 from Oklahoma State University where he played on the varsity golf team.

+Professional career

-After graduation, he played on the PGA Tour.
+In the late 1950s, shortly after graduation, he started playing on the PGA Tour.
+Over the course of his career, he designed many courses.
 His first course was Stillwater Golf and Country Club in Stillwater, Oklahoma.